awsdocs/amazon-chime-sdk-developer-guide/doc_source/use-case-2.md

 # Getting next actions<a name="use-case-2"></a>

-When a SIP application successfully runs the last action in a list that you provide, the application calls a Lambda function to get the next set of actions\.
-The SIP application also invokes a Lambda function when it successfully runs actions such as `PlayAudioAndGetDigits`\.
+When a SIP media application successfully runs the last action in a list that you provide, the application calls a Lambda function to get the next set of actions\.
+The SIP media application also invokes a Lambda function when it successfully runs actions such as `PlayAudioAndGetDigits`\.
 You use `ActionData` to identify which call invoked the function\.
 The following code example shows a sample payload for the `ACTION_SUCCESSFUL` invocation event type after a `PlayAudioAndGetDigits` action\.

 ```
 {